fusionpbx/fusionpbx-docs/source/firewall/firewall_devices/edgerouterx.rst

 * Required: RTP port range 16384-32768.

 .. note::
-       In order to Port Forward and still have access to the EdgerouterX GUI you must change the port number for the EdgerouterX GUI.
+       In order to Port Forward and still have access to the Edgerouter GUI you must change the port number for the Edgerouter GUI.